dmehra/dmehra.github.io/_posts/2017-07-24-testers-digest-25-unit-tests-tdd-worth-it.md

 ---
+title: "Tester's Digest #25: Unit Tests and TDD, Worth It?"
-description: Building Better Software -- Unit Tests and TDD, Worth It? -- To continue the topic of building better software, this issue considers the question of whether it's worthwhile for developers to write unit tests, and use Test Driven Development approach.
+excerpt: Building Better Software -- Unit Tests and TDD, Worth It? -- To continue the topic of building better software, this issue considers the question of whether it's worthwhile for developers to write unit tests, and use Test Driven Development approach.
 ---

 TESTER'S DIGEST